SMART-MC: Characterizing the Dynamics of Multiple Sclerosis Therapy Transitions Using a Covariate-Based Markov Model: Introduction

-DMTs have evolved significantly, with therapy selection guided by disease stage, severity, and individual factors, including age, response to prior treatments, and administration preferences.
-First-line therapies for RRMS include \textit{glatiramer acetate} and \textit{interferon-beta}, which reduce relapse rates and manage symptoms \citep{LaMantia2016}.
-Oral options such as \textit{dimethyl fumarate}, \textit{fingolimod}, and \textit{teriflunomide} cater to patients preferring oral administration \citep{Faissner2019}. \textit{B-cell depletion} therapies, including \textit{rituximab} and \textit{ocrelizumab}, effectively reduce disease activity in both RRMS and PPMS but not SPMS \citep{Gelfand2017}. \textit{Natalizumab} is reserved for patients with high disease activity or inadequate responses to other treatments, but is ineffective in PPMS or SPMS \citep{Brown2009}.
-Other therapies, such as \textit{cyclophosphamide}, \textit{mitoxantrone}, and \textit{alemtuzumab}, are options for aggressive or refractory cases but have considerable adverse events \citep{Simpson2021}.
-These treatments collectively aim to control relapses, slow progression, and improve long-term outcomes.
-Over time, patients often receive multiple monotherapies sequentially, reflecting the dynamic nature of MS management and the importance of individualized therapeutic strategies.
+DMTs have evolved with selection based on disease stage, severity, and individual factors, such as prior treatment response and administration preferences.
+First-line therapies for RRMS include glatiramer acetate and interferon-beta, while oral options, such as dimethyl fumarate, fingolimod, and teriflunomide, provide convenience \citep{Faissner2019}.
+B-cell depletion therapies, like rituximab and ocrelizumab, reduce disease activity in RRMS and PPMS but not SPMS \citep{Gelfand2017}.
+Other options, such as natalizumab for high disease activity and alemtuzumab for refractory cases, address specific patient needs despite adverse events \citep{Simpson2021}.
+Over time, patients often switch therapies, reflecting the dynamic and individualized nature of MS management.

-Despite the wide array of available treatments, understanding the factors driving treatment transitions in MS remains a complex challenge.
-Various models integrate clinical characteristics and patient-specific factors, such as relapse frequency, disability progression, and biomarker profiles, to predict optimal treatment strategies \citep{Paul2019}.
-Some studies have focused on relapse dynamics during treatment transitions \citep{Frascoli2022} or the optimal timing for therapy initiation or alterations \citep{Casanova2022}, while others have explored the selection of DMTs for individual patients \citep{Grand'Maison2018} or criteria for switching or discontinuing treatments \citep{Gross2019}. \cite{Lavori2014} pioneered the study of dynamic treatment strategies in MS, examining the effects of DMT sequences as a whole.
-However, comprehensive analyses of treatment trajectories using rich longitudinal clinical data in Electronic Health Records (EHR) have been limited.
-With the emergence of EHR data, recent machine learning and neural network-based methods \citep{Pinto2020, Zhao2017, Branco2022, DeBrouwer2021} have studied MS progression and outcomes over time.
-However, few studies have modeled patient treatment transitions specifically using EHR data.
-This study aims to model MS DMT treatment trajectories within a Markovian framework, investigating how patient-specific clinical and demographic covariates influence treatment transitions.
+Despite advancements, understanding factors driving treatment transitions remains complex.
+Models integrating clinical and patient-specific factors, such as relapse dynamics and biomarker profiles, aim to optimize treatment strategies \citep{Frascoli2022}.
+While studies have examined DMT sequences and criteria for switching or discontinuing treatments \citep{Gross2019}, comprehensive analyses using longitudinal Electronic Health Records (EHR) are limited.
+Emerging machine learning approaches leverage EHR data to study MS progression \citep{Branco2022}, but they have rarely focused on the factors driving treatment transitions over the course of treatment.
+In this study we aim to model MS DMT trajectories within a Markovian framework, investigating the influence of clinical and demographic covariates on treatment transitions.